-What is a Side Underride Guard?
+What is a Side Underride Accident?

 Side underride guards are devices that may be mounted on trucks to prevent vehicles from going underneath an 18-wheeler trailer in a side-impact crash.
 Side underride guards protect bicycles and pedestrians as well.
 Side underride accidents involving cars typically happen in one of two ways: 1) a car goes head-on into the side of a truck at an intersection, or; 2) the truck makes a turn unaware someone is sitting beside the truck.
 Side underride guards come in several shapes and sizes, but the gist is that steel is placed in such a way as to prevent things from going under the trailer in a side-impact crash.
 They operate the same as rear underrides but only down the sides of the truck.
-Rear underride guards have been required by law since the 1950s to prevent the same effect in a rear-end impact to the truck.
+Rear underride guards have been required by law since the 1950s to prevent the same effect in a rear-end impact.

-More Inexperienced Truck Drivers on the Road
+More Inexperienced Truck Drivers Mean More Side Underride Accidents

 The debate over side underride guards is a cost vs benefit argument.
-Side underride cases are a small percentage of all accidents involving 18 wheelers.
+Side underride accidents are a small percentage of all accidents involving 18 wheelers.
 However, they do result in more serious injuries more often than other types of big rig collisions.
 As one might expect, the interstate trucking industry has a powerful lobby that may well have had a lot to do with why no laws or regulations have been implemented in the past on side underride guards.
 In 2015, the National Highway Traffic Safety Administration published a proposed regulation to upgrade rear-impact guard requirements.
 However, that proposed rule was never implemented.
 A bill in the U.S. House of Representatives in 2017 entitled the Stop Underrides Act, was likewise stalled and never implemented.
 Recently, in March of 2019, the U.S. Government Accountability Office reported that more research was required to give proposals on rules.
 They did, however, throw regulation proponents a bone at the end of the report when they indicated: “with additional research on resolving the challenges associated with side underride guards, these guards may be closer to being a feasible solution than automated driver assistance technologies designed to prevent or mitigate side impacts that could lead to an underride crash.”

-What Makes Side Underride Cases Unique
+What Makes Side Underride Accidents Unique?

-Two things differentiate side underride cases from the typical truck accident case: the damages and the liability requirements.
+Two things differentiate side underride accidents from the typical truck accident case: the damages and the liability requirements.
 The damages in a side underride case often involve decapitation or death.
 This is because when a vehicle goes under the trailer of a truck, it typically does not fit.
 The roof may be crushed down or even peeled back.
 Intrusion into the cab is a common cause of occupant death or traumatic brain injury in these kinds of cases.